adrianvincent91/ForProgress/README.md

 ### `useCustomCss` (default: false)

-Set to true to disable automatic style sheet injection and use your own style sheet.
-See [ForProgress.scss](./src/ForProgress.scss) for reference.
+Set to true to disable automatic style sheet injection, allowing you to use your own external style sheet.
+Copy [ForProgress.scss](./src/ForProgress.scss) as a reference.

+If true, default and custom settings realted to styling will be ignored and not applied to elements.
+Therefore, you must uncomment these properties in [ForProgress.scss](./src/ForProgress.scss) and change them to your liking.

 ```javascript
 const bar = new ForProgress({ useCustomCss: false });
 ```